 This is the 2" x 30' - seems like a plentiful amount, I'll have a better idea once I start using it

 Got home to tons of boxes of parts sitting by my front door... haven't gone through what all of it is yet.
 I did open and inspect that Uro coolant pipe and I was pleasantly surprised.
-I'll go over it tomorrow in more detail
+I'll go over it soon in more detail

 With that done, I took a look back at the pedals.
 I had a spare set of pedals from a Z3 3.0 I parted out which had the pedal potentiometer built in.
 I decided to use this instead of the floor mounted pedal in order to do it more like I thought BMW would do it